imedu-vr/hubs-docs/azure_hubs_ce_installation.md

             - --default-ssl-certificate=$Namespace/<NAME OF YOUR MAIN DOMAIN CERTIFICATE SECRET>
 ```

-## Add persistent storage for files and database
+## Add persistent storage for files (and/or database pods)

 By default the Hubs CE configuration uses the local storage of the pods to store the pgsql database and reticulum files.
 However, these volumes on pods are ephemeral, which results in data-loss when deleting a pod.

 To work around that we need to connect our volumes to a persistent storage solution.
 See this article for more details about (persistant) storage in Azure Kubernetes Services: <https://learn.microsoft.com/en-us/azure/aks/concepts-storage>.
 To set up our  dynamic persistant volumes, we used these instructions <https://learn.microsoft.com/en-us/azure/aks/azure-csi-files-storage-provision>

+> Obviously, if you are using a seperate PSQL database server you only have to add the persistent storage for the reticulum storage.
+But let's discuss both.

 __Important: Applying this step will remove existing accounts and content as it moves the storage location of files and database.
 Make sure to test this well before you start actively using your cluster.
 With this setup you should be able to safely delete all pods without losing data.__